Islandora/documentation/docs/user-documentation/extending.md

 This recipe provides instructions how to configure a shallow or deep search in a specific collection.
 - [Date Range Slider Facet] - This recipe explains how to include a facet for date field(s) that presents itself as a range slider.
 - [Exhibitions and TimeLine JS] - This recipe outlines how to build exhibits in Islandora, including the deployment of TimeLineJS.
 - [Digital Preservation] - A detailed overview of how to approach digital preservation in Islandora.
-Includes features that are currently avaiable, both within Islandora and by using compatible tools.
+Includes features that are currently available, both within Islandora and by using compatible tools.

 ## Ingredients